Eloren1/bmpcc-og-full-res/README.md

 ## BMPCC OG Full Res Tool

-A simple automation tool to batch convert Blackmagic Pocket Cinema Camera Original CinemaDNG footage from 1920x1080 to 1952x1112, gaining extra resolution for stabilization.
+A simple automation tool for Windows and MacOS to batch convert Blackmagic Pocket Cinema Camera Original CinemaDNG footage from 1920x1080 to 1952x1112, gaining extra resolution for stabilization.
 It also works for the OG Micro - don't change anything and just use the script as is.

 ![Command line](src/readme0-cmd.png) ![Resolution](src/readme1-resolution.png)